PoltorProgrammer/Google-HealthCare-API-Document-Anonymizer/README.md

 }
 ```
 *Note: Set `"simulation_mode": false` to actually use the Google Cloud connection.*

 ---

+## How to Use

+Once the application is running (see **Installation & Usage Guide** above):

+1.  **Select Folder**: Click the **"Select Data Folder"** button and choose the directory on your computer containing the text files you want to anonymize.
+2.  **Review Files**: The application will list all files found in the "Pending Documents" list.
+3.  **Start Processing**: Click **"Start Processing"**.
+    *   The app will read each file one by one.
+    *   It sends the text securely to Google Cloud DLP.
+    *   It receives the anonymized text back.
+    *   A new file is saved in a `processed/` subfolder (e.g., `processed/anonymized_patient_01.txt`).
+4.  **Completion**: Once finished, you will see a confirmation message.
+You can find your safe, anonymized documents in the `processed` folder inside your original source folder.

+---
 **Made by Tomás González Bartomeu - PoltorProgrammer - (PoltorProgrammer@gmail.com)**